Tikkun (book)

 A tikkun or tiqqun (תיקון) is a book used by Jews to prepare for reading or writing a Torah scroll.
-There are two types of tikkun, a tikkun kor'im and a tikkun soferim.
+There are two types of tikkun, a tikkun qorʾim "reader's tikkun" and a tikkun soferim "scribe's tikkun".

 Tikkun qor'im

-A tikkun kor'im or tiqqun qor'im (readers' tikkun) is a study guide used when preparing to chant [lein] the Torah reading from the Torah in a synagogue.
-Each tikkun contains two renditions of the Masoretic Text in Hebrew.
-The right side of each page is written with the cantillation marks and vowel points, while the left is written in unpointed Hebrew, as it appears in the actual scroll.
-People who chant from the Torah must learn the tune and the pronunciation of the words beforehand, as the scroll itself has neither points nor cantillation marks, and because there are places where the word to be read (the qere) differs from that written (the kethib) in the scroll.
+A tiqqun qorʾim "readers' tikkun" is a study guide used when preparing a Torah reading for a synagogue.
+Each tikkun contains two renditions of the Masoretic Text.
+The right side of each page is written with the niqqud (vowel marks) and Hebrew cantillation, while the left is written in unpointed Hebrew as it appears in a Torah scroll.
+Reciters must master the tune ("trope," טעמי המקרא) and pronunciation of the words beforehand because a Torah scroll itself has neither niqqud nor cantillation marks and because there are places where the word to be read differs from that written in the scroll (the Qere and Ketiv).

 Tikkun soferim

-A tiqqun soferim (scribes' tikkun) is similar, but is designed as a guide or model text for scribes writing a copy of the Torah by hand.
+A tiqqun soferim (scribes' tikkun) is similar but is designed as a guide or model text for scribes.
 It contains additional information of use to scribes, such as directions concerning writing particular words, traditions of calligraphic ornamentation, and information about spacing and justification.
-For instance, it helps the scribe to know how many letters there are per line, so a tikkun soferim gives the size of each line, measured in yud-widths (because yud is the smallest Hebrew letter).
+For instance, it indicates how many letters there are per line, measured in yodh-widths because it is the smallest Hebrew letter.